mumme74/atto-py/README.md

 In this implementation I name the VM object: Interpreter, and store it in the file interpreter.py in the src directory.

+## More detailed description
-Example src text used below:
+Example src text used in below descriptions:
 ```
 fn add x y is
     + x y